dthain/compilers-fa23/typecheck.md

 For this assignment, your grade will be based upon the following:

--  Continued correctness of the -scan, -parse, and -print options.
+-  Continued correctness of the --scan, --parse, and --print options.
 (10 percent)
--  General correctness of the -resolve option.
+-  General correctness of the --resolve option.
 (20 percent)
--  General correctness of the -typecheck option.
+-  General correctness of the --typecheck option.
 (20 percent)
 -  Correctness of your test cases.
 (20 percent)
 -  Correctness on our test cases.
 (20 percent)
 -  Good programming style.
 (10 percent)